eclipse-emfcloud/coffee-editor/README.md

 - Install Eclipse
 - Import projects from `backend`
 - Set target `org.eclipse.emfcloud.coffee.target.target`
+- All backend applications are bundles as eclipse products and can be found in `org.eclipse.emfcloud.coffee.product`

 #### Code Generation

-You cannot debug the code generation.
-In order to debug it, you need to execute the `org.eclipse.emfcloud.coffee.product.codegen` with the correct parameters.
+To debug the code generation you would need to attach to the process when it is started from the backend.
+Alternativly you can run the `codegen.product` or `codegen_cpp.product` with the correct parameters.

 #### Workflow Analyzer

-In order to debug, start the `org.eclipse.emfcloud.coffee.product.workflow.analyzer` product in debug mode.
+In order to debug, start the `workflowanalyzer.product` product in debug mode.
 The root application is : `org.eclipse.emfcloud.coffee.workflow.analyzer.application.Application`.

 Please make sure to set the `--WF_ANALYZER=5083` parameter to the browser app.
 In the backend you need to pass `-port` and `-host` with parameters as application arguments.